yonasuriv/Portfolio/README.md

 ## Junior Software Engineering Portfolio

-Below is a list of the recommended junior portfolio.
+Below is a list of the recommended portfolio a junior software engineer should have.
-I will attach the projects I created to them, but feel free to edit the embedded links with your own.
+I will attach the projects I created to them so you have an idea, but feel free to edit the embedded links with your own.

 **0. Terminal Projects**
 -   GitHub Automation